-- (1A) An application for the review of a decision mentioned in subsection (1)(a) may only be made by a person who properly applied for appointment to the position concerned and was unsuccessful. - (1B) An application for the review of a decision mentioned in subsection (1)(b) may only be made by a police officer who
+- (1A) An application for the review of a decision mentioned in subsection (1)(a) may only be made by a person who properly applied for appointment to the position concerned and was unsuccessful. - (1B) An application for the review of a decision mentioned in subsection (1)(b) may only be made by a police officer who was transferred to the position concerned without applying for the transfer. - (1C) Also, a former officer who is aggrieved by a disciplinary declaration made against the former officer under section 7A.2(2) for a breach of discipline may apply to have the disciplinary decision reviewed by a commissioner for police service reviews. - (2) An application for review of a decision that relates to action for breach of discipline may seek the review in respect of- - (a) the decision that such action should be taken; or - (b) the nature of the discipline imposed;

-- was transferred to the position concerned without applying for the transfer. - (2) An application for review of a decision that relates to action for breach of discipline may seek the review in respect of- - (a) the decision that such action should be taken; or - (b) the nature of the discipline imposed; or both, and a review may be conducted accordingly. - (3) Authority is hereby conferred on a commissioner for police service reviews- - (a) to hear and consider all applications for review under this part duly made; - (b) to make recommendations relating to any matters relevant to a review under this part.
+or both, and a review may be conducted accordingly.

+- (3) Authority is hereby conferred on a commissioner for police service reviews- - (a) to hear and consider all applications for review under this part duly made; - (b) to make recommendations relating to any matters relevant to a review under this part.